Heatblur-Simulations/f-4e-manual/src/design_systems.md

 #### Best Available True Heading

+STBY position must be placed momentarity to avoid an INS no-go.
 Once set to ALIGN, the ALIGN lamp will illuminate steadily after 75 seconds indicating BATH Alignment is ready.
 Once in BATH, the INS is accurate to roughly 5 and a half nautical miles per hour CEP, although higher inaccuracies can be